 The number one reason for excessive shedding is a poor diet.– Roy Cruzen DVM (PetMD)

-Cruzen recommends that quality dog food should cost roughly $4 per pound.
-Most commercial dog food barely meets the minimum requirements.
+Dr. Cruzen recommends that quality dog food should cost roughly $4 per pound.
+The problem is that most commercial dog food barely meets the minimum requirements.
 However, the minimum is usually not enough for most dogs.
 As a result, owners see unusual shedding.

 The Great Dane’s Shedding Phases